ricktaylor/btpu/draft-taylor-btpu.md

 A Transfer may be aborted by the sender while a Transfer is in progress by the emitting of a [Transfer Cancel Message](#transfer-cancel-message) containing the identifier of the Transfer to cancel.
 The receiver of a Transfer Cancel Message SHOULD discard any cached segments already received and MUST ignore any further Messages associated with the Transfer.

-# Handling Link-layer PDU Loss {#handling-loss}

-Due to the unreliable nature of the link-layer protocol, Link-layer PDUs may be unexpectedly lost in transmission, resulting in the loss of the contained Messages.
-Because the underlying link-layer is assumed to be unidirectional, the protocol does not include a mechanism to trigger the retransmission of lost Messages; instead the protocol allows the sender to repeat the transmission of Bundle segments, and provides a mechanism for the reconstruction of lost Messages through the use of forward error correction.

-The provided protection mechanisms are logically separate from any facilities the underlying link-layer protocol may have to protect against information loss through redundancy and erasure coding, and may be used as required by a deployment.
-If a link-layer protocol receives a duplicate transmission frame, it SHOULD be delivered to this protocol only once.

-## Message Repetition {#repetition}

-As a simple protection against loss, a sender MAY emit any Message multiple times in different Link-layer PDUs.
-Although every Link-layer PDU transmitted may contain different Messages, any repeated Message MUST be an exact copy of an already emitted Message.
-When segmenting bundles, not all Messages in a Transfer need be repeated the same number of times, and different Transfers may repeat Messages differently.

-Although it is RECOMMENDED that [Transfer Segment Messages](#transfer-segment-message) are emitted in ascending order of sequence number, once emitted, any Message MAY be repeated in any order.

-The number of repetitions of a particular Message is an implementation matter that can be influenced by many factors, including:

-- Offline analysis of the deployed environment may require a certain amount of Message repetition to reach some required certainty of transfer.
-- A higher 'reliability' factor associated with a particular Bundle may result in more copies of each Transfer Message being emitted.
-- Signalling from the link-layer protocol, or some other out-of-band mechanism, may trigger increased repetition of a subset Messages, to protect against some temporary spike in Link-layer PDU loss rate.

-## Forward Error Correction {#fec}

-TODO: This protocol uses the framework defined in {{!RFC8681}} for Forward Error Correction.
-Configuration is performed out-of-band.
-FEC Instance ID is carried in Transfer Messages, and MUST be pre-agreed.
-FEC Instance ID 0 means "No FEC".

 # Transfer Window {#transfer-window}

 Because Messages may be lost in transmission due to the loss of Link-layer PDUs, and a sender may emit duplicate Messages as a defense against loss, see [](#repetition), a sender MUST maintain a sliding Transfer Window that defines the maximum number of Transfers that can be simultaneously in progress.
 As Transfers are identified by a monotonically increasing number, the size of the Transfer Window also strictly defines the range of identifiers of Transfers in progress.

-The sender MUST maintain a reference to the greatest Transfer number used in any emitted Message, and MUST NOT emit any Message with a Transfer number less than or equal to the latest minus the size of the Transfer Window, taking into account the modulo 2^24 roll-over.
+The sender MUST maintain a reference to the greatest Transfer number used in any emitted Message, and MUST NOT emit any Message with a Transfer number less than or equal to the latest minus the size of the Transfer Window, taking into account the modulo 2^32 roll-over.

 The receiver MUST maintain a reference to the greatest Transfer number received in any Message.
 When a Transfer Message is received with a Transfer number greater than the greatest previously received, the new Transfer number is considered the greatest Transfer number, and Transfers with number less than or equal to the latest minus the size of the Transfer Window MUST be considered [cancelled](#cancelled).
-Because of Transfer number roll-over, half the number space of 2^24 is used to determine if a number is older or newer than the latest Transfer number.
-The pseudocode for the algorithm, taking roll-over into account is give in [](#fig-windowing).
+Because of Transfer number roll-over, half the number space of 2^32 and window size is used to determine if a number is older or newer than the latest Transfer number.
+Pseudocode for the algorithm is given in [](#fig-windowing).

 The size of the Transfer Window SHOULD be the same at both receiver and sender, and MUST be configured via some out-of-band mechanism.
-The Transfer Window size MUST be at least 4, and is RECOMMENDED to be 16. [^1]
+The Transfer Window size MUST be at least 4, MUST be less than 2^12, and is RECOMMENDED to be 16. [^1]

-    const WINDOW_SIZE  # The configured transfer window size var GREATEST       # Greatest received transfer number, initially NIL
+    const WINDOW_SIZE  # Configured transfer window size var GREATEST = NIL # Greatest received transfer number, initially NIL

+    # Function to check if a transfer is valid within the current window
     FUNCTION isTransferValid(T):
+        # Ensure Transfer T is within the
+        #  sliding window defined by WINDOW_SIZE
-        RETURN ((GREATEST - T + 2^24) MOD 2^24) < WINDOW_SIZE
+        RETURN ((GREATEST - T + 2^32) MOD 2^32) < WINDOW_SIZE

+    # Function to check if the transfer is considered a "new" transfer
     FUNCTION isNewTransfer(T):
+        IF GREATEST IS NIL THEN
+            # The first transfer is always considered new
+            RETURN TRUE
+        # Check if the transfer is within the valid window range
+        #  (half of the number space + window size)
-        RETURN ((T - GREATEST + 2^24) MOD 2^24) < (2^24 / 2)
+        RETURN ((T - GREATEST + 2^32) MOD 2^32) <
+                         (2^32 / 2) + (WINDOW_SIZE / 2)

+    # Main function to process a transfer and manage the sliding window
     FUNCTION processTransfer(T):
         IF isNewTransfer(T) THEN
-            # Transfer T is a new Transfer
+            # New transfer, update the greatest received transfer number
-            GREATEST ← T  # Update GREATEST
+            GREATEST ← T
-            # Cancel transfers now outside the window
+            # Cancel transfers that are now outside the window
+            CANCEL_OUTDATED_TRANSFERS()
         ELSE IF isTransferValid(T) THEN
-            # Transfer T is already in progress
+            # Transfer is in progress, continue handling it
+            CONTINUE_PROCESSING(T)
         ELSE
-            # Transfer T is invalid, ignore Message
+            # Transfer is invalid (outside the window), ignore it
+            IGNORE_MESSAGE(T)
 {: #fig-windowing title="The receiver's algorithm for determining Transfer number validity and sliding window" artwork-type="pseudocode"  }

-[^1]: These are entirely arbitrary numbers, and need checking by the WG.
+[^1]: These are entirely arbitrary numbers, and need discussing by the WG.

+# Handling Link-layer PDU Loss {#repetition}

+Due to the unreliable nature of the link-layer protocol, Link-layer PDUs may be lost in transmission, resulting in the loss of the contained Messages.
+Because the underlying link-layer is assumed to be unidirectional, the protocol does not include a mechanism to trigger the retransmission of lost Messages; instead the protocol allows the sender to repeat the transmission of Messages.

+A sender MAY emit any Message multiple times in different Link-layer PDUs.
+Although every Link-layer PDU transmitted may contain different Messages, any repeated Message MUST be an exact copy of an already emitted Message.
+When segmenting bundles, not all Messages in a Transfer need be repeated the same number of times, and different Transfers may repeat Messages differently.

+Although it is RECOMMENDED that [Transfer Segment Messages](#transfer-segment-message) are emitted in ascending order of sequence number; once emitted, any Message MAY be repeated any number of times, in any order.
+The number of repetitions of a particular Message is an implementation matter that can be influenced by many factors, including:

+- Offline analysis of the deployed environment may require a certain amount of Message repetition to reach some required certainty of transfer.
+- A higher 'reliability' factor associated with a particular Bundle may result in more copies of each associated Transfer Message being emitted.
+- Signalling from the link-layer protocol, or some other out-of-band mechanism, may trigger increased repetition of a subset Messages, to protect against some temporary spike in Link-layer PDU loss rate.

+The provided protection mechanisms are logically separate from any facilities the underlying link-layer protocol may have to protect against information loss through redundancy and erasure coding, and may be used as required by a deployment.
+If a link-layer protocol receives a duplicate transmission frame, it SHOULD be delivered to this protocol only once.

 # Message Definitions